-Deciding on where to head for your next ski holiday?
+Deciding on where in France to head for your next ski holiday?

-You’ll have a tough time beating Morzine.
+If you are looking for Ski Resorts France Near Geneva you’ll have a tough time beating Morzine or Les Gets.
 Why?
-Well, it has over 650km of piste, with the opportunity to ski across 2 countries and enough runs to keep everyone happy from the beginner to expert, then there’s the fact that it’s all set in a pretty little Savoyard town packed full with fantastic restaurants and then, to top it all, it is only about an hours transfer from Geneva airport!
+Well, they have over 650km of piste, with the opportunity to ski across 2 countries and enough runs to keep everyone happy from the beginner to expert.
+Then there’s the fact that they are both set in a pretty little Savoyard towns packed full with fantastic restaurants and charm.
+Then, to top it all, it is only about an hours transfer from Geneva airport!

 But what makes this skiers paradise a great choice for families?

-We’ve been to Morzine three times now with our little ones and we find it perfect for families.
-So here’s our five reasons why you should consider Morzine for your next family ski holiday.
+We’ve been to Morzine three times now with our little ones and we’ve stayed in Les Gets once.
+We have found both perfect for families.
+Here’s our five reasons why you should consider Morzine or Les Gets for your next family ski holiday.
 There are also some useful links at the end of the post.

-1. There are loads of kiddies ski zones and snow parks
+1. There are designated kiddies ski zones and snow parks